Nissan JUKE Reliability by Year

 - Verify all open recalls at nhtsa.gov/recalls.

-- Request service records for power train, electrical system, and fuel system repairs.
+- Request service records for engine and transmission repairs.

 14 recalls foundSafety recalls are mandatory repair campaigns ordered by NHTSA when a vehicle defect poses an unreasonable risk to safety.
 Manufacturers are required to fix recalled vehicles free of charge.
 Always verify open recalls before buying a used car.